EvanJHolscher/SafetyNav/README.md

 # SafetyNav
-A web-application that provides safety scores for real-world navigation.
+A web application that provides safety scores for real-world navigation.
 # Installation and Setup Guide

 ## Dependencies: